Donald Frank Rose

 Donald Frank Rose (June 29, 1890 - February 7, 1964) was an American newspaper columnist, lecturer, and author.

-Biography

 Early life and education

 Rose was born on June 29, 1890 to Frank Hodson Rose and Mary Anne Harriette Searle Rose, in Street, Somerset, England.
-He later observed that it was a good place to be born an Englishman, as his birthplace on Wilfred Terrace was but three miles from Glastonbury Tor.
 At age 14, he went to work as a clerk at a brewery in Surrey, until the time of his emigration to the United States in 1908.
-While working at the brewery, however, he got a foretaste of what would eventually become his long-term profession.
 At the age of seventeen, he entered an essay contest run by the English magazine The Reader.
-And for his speculations on what the world would be like in the year 2000, he won a prize of two dollars and fifty cents.
+For his speculations on what the world would be like in the year 2000, he won a prize of two dollars and fifty cents.